 Full-scale security systems, such as ADT, include sensors that can detect unusual activity around your home, monitors/cameras that security professionals can use to spot intruders, and a control panel that allows you to arm or disarm your system, as well as customize your security preferences.
-Frontpoint security systems also include the following safety features:
+ADT's smart home security system also includes the following safety features:

 Smart locks.
-With Frontpoint’s smart lock system, you can assign unique entry codes that allow you to enter your home without a key — so you don’t have to worry about an intruder finding the spare under the big rock near your front door.
+With ADT’s smart lock system, you can assign unique entry codes that allow you to enter your home without a key — so you don’t have to worry about an intruder finding the spare under the big rock near your front door.

 Other safety sensors.
-With Frontpoint, you’re not only safe from burglars and intruders, you’ll also be notified if there’s fire, smoke or a water leak in your home.
-Frontpoint is an incredibly customizable system, with additional safety and security options you can choose from.
-And if you’re an American Family customer, you can get a discount on your insurance, too!
+With ADT, you’re not only safe from burglars and intruders, you’ll also be notified if there’s fire, smoke or a water leak in your home.